Comparing Scale Parameter Estimators for Gaussian Process Interpolation with the Brownian Motion Prior: Leave-One-Out Cross Validation and Maximum Likelihood: Introduction

-One approach to scale-parameter estimation is the method of {\em maximum likelihood (ML)}, which optimizes $\sigma^2$ to maximize the marginal likelihood of the observed data \citep[Section 5.4]{rassmussen2006gaussian}.
-The ML approach is popular for general hyperparameter optimization in GP regression.
-Another less common way in the GP literature is {\em cross-validation (CV)}, which optimizes $\sigma^2$ to maximize the average predictive likelihood of held-out data \citep{sundararajan2001predictive}.
-For either approach, the optimized scale parameter can be obtained analytically in computational complexity $\bigo(N^3)$.
+One approach to scale-parameter estimation is the method of {\em maximum likelihood (ML)}, which optimises $\sigma^2$ to maximise the marginal likelihood of the GP \citep[Section 5.4]{rassmussen2006gaussian}.
+The ML approach is popular for general hyperparameter optimisation in GP regression.
+Another less common way in the GP literature is {\em cross-validation (CV)}, which optimises $\sigma^2$ to maximise the average predictive likelihood with held-out data~\citep{sundararajan2001predictive}.
+For either approach, the optimised scale parameter can be obtained analytically in computational complexity $\bigo(N^3)$.
 Figures \ref{fig:FBM-H02} and \ref{fig:IFBM-H05} (middle and right panels) demonstrate that both approaches yield uncertainty estimates better calibrated than the original estimates without the scale parameter.

 Do these scale parameter estimators lead to asymptotically well-calibrated uncertainty estimates?
-To answer this question, one needs to understand their convergence properties as the sample size $N$ increases.
+To answer this question, it is necessary to understand their convergence properties as the sample size $N$ increases.
 Most existing theoretical works focus on the well-specified case where there is a ``true'' scale parameter $\sigma_0^2$ such that the unknown $f$ is a GP with the kernel $\sigma_0^2 k$.
 In this case, both the ML and CV estimators have been shown to be consistent in estimating the true $\sigma_0^2$ \citep[e.g.,][]{Ying1991, Zhang2004,Bachoc2017, bachoc2020asymptotic}.
 However, in general, no ``true'' scale parameter $\sigma^2_0$ exists such that the unknown $f$ is a GP with the covariance $\sigma_0^2 k$.
-In such misspecified cases, not much is known about the convergence properties of both estimators. \citet{Karvonen2020} analyze the ML estimator for the scale parameter, assuming that $f$ is a deterministic function.
+In such misspecified cases, not much is known about the convergence properties of both estimators. \citet{Karvonen2020} analyse the ML estimator for the scale parameter, assuming that $f$ is a deterministic function.
 They derive upper bounds (and lower bounds in some cases) for the ML estimator; see \citet{Wang2021} for closely related work.
 To our knowledge, no theoretical work exists for the CV estimator for the scale parameter in the misspecified case. \cite{Bachoc2013} and \cite{petit2021gaussian} empirically compare the ML and CV estimators under different model misspecification settings.
 We will review other related works in Section~\ref{sec:related-work}.